 Installation advice

-Keep the diagnostic adapter accessible if at all possible.
-Insulate the ducting if possible, as it will prevent a lot of heat loss.
+Insulate the ducting if you can — it helps prevent a lot of heat loss.

-Fuel lines should be installed on a continuous rise and as straight as possible from the tank to the pump - this helps avoid the majority of fuel system issues.
-Make sure that the fuel line adaptor clamps are fully tightened.
+Install them on a continuous rise and keep them as straight as possible from the tank to the pump.
+This helps prevent most fuel system issues.

 Was this article helpful?